 You can for sure, but I have to tell you that they’re not my favorite thing to make in the slow cooker.
 When using the slow cooker, I prefer to make recipes that I can come home and eat with little work.
 I feel like all of the toppings that are needed for this recipe make it not the best “come home and relax” recipe after a busy day.

 I prefer to make these in the Instant Pot so that while it’s cooking I can chop my veggies and make my tzatziki sauce.
-Even better, I try and make the sauce earlier or the night before because it’s so good after it site for 30 minutes or so.
+Even better, I try and make the sauce earlier or the night before because it’s so good after it sits for 30 minutes or so.

 For the Crock Pot, I’d add the spices directly to the meat and mix well.
 Cover and cook on low for 8 hours or on high for 4, making sure to check and see when your beef is tender.

-Different cuts of meat take different amounts of time in the slow cooker, so be sure to check in close to when it should be done to see if it’s done a little early
+Different cuts of meat take different amounts of time in the slow cooker, so be sure to check in close to when it should be done to see if it’s done a little early.

 Directions for Instant Pot Beef Gyros (stove top directions in italic):